humansdotai/docs-humans/run-nodes/validators/validating-on-testnet.md

 #### Save the Chain ID to your `humansd` config

 We recommend saving the `chain-id` into your `client.toml`.
-This prevents you from havging to pass the `chain-id` flag with every CLI command.
+This prevents you from having to pass the `chain-id` flag with every CLI command.

 ```sh
 humansd config chain-id testnet-1